dataiku/dss-plugin-ml-assisted-labeling/README.md

 # ML Assisted Labeling Plugin

-⚠️ This plugin is now \"deprecated\", we recommend using the native [labeling](https://doc.dataiku.com/dss/latest/machine-learning/labeling.html) features instead.
+⚠️ This plugin is now "deprecated", we recommend using the native [labeling](https://doc.dataiku.com/dss/latest/machine-learning/labeling.html) features instead.

 This plugin lets you label your text, tabular, image or audio data efficiently by leveraging webapps and active learning recipes.